The Relation Between KMOC and Worldline Formalisms for Classical Gravity: The diagrammatic comparison to one-loop order

 These relations are diagrammatically very intuitive, and they match the correspondence with velocity cuts~\cite{Bjerrum-Bohr:2021din}.
 However, for the remaining contributions the correspondence may appear less obvious.
 We discover that we need to sum the contributions to $\langle \mathbb{P}^\mu_1\rangle$ in eqs.~(\ref{dP-2PM-KMOC-Lam}) and~(\ref{dP-2PM-KMOC-B}) to get the first iterated worldline diagram in eq. (\ref{dP-iterated-diagrams}),

 and likewise, the sum of eqs. (\ref{dP-2PM-KMOC-V}) and (\ref{dP-2PM-KMOC-B2}) gives the other first iterated worldline diagram in eq. (\ref{dP-iterated-diagrams})

 Looking at the diagrams, we observe that the worldline iterations can be viewed as producing, to this order, two contributions: one is the analog of higher order scalar-gravition vertices in Feynman diagrams, the other is the classical contributions from derivatives acting on the $\delta$-function constraints (and additional power of $q^2$).
 We are not used to thinking of such terms as being iterations in a conventional Feynman diagram analysis but it hints at the possibility of a re-organization (or merging) of the two formalisms where one chooses the most convenient representation to enumerate contributions.
 It should also be noted that the split in the box and crossed box diagrams is easily identified by which $\delta$-function constraint the derivative acts upon in the KMOC formulation.
 This is what gives rise to the asymmetric powers of $m_1m_2^2$ and $m_2m_1^2$, respectively.
 We have not explored the diagrammatic correspondence in the alternative Worldline Quantum Field Theory~\cite{Mogull:2020sak,Jakobsen:2022psy} but one might expect that the correspondence could be even simpler in that framework.
+Indeed, such simplifications have been noticed~\cite{Comberiati:2022ldk} in the context of off-shell currents.